 • Ensure that volunteers comply with park rules and report any breaches to the Administrator immediately.

-• Ensure the proper usage, safekeeping and return of all park equipment by all area volunteers.
+• Ensure the proper usage, safekeeping and return of all sanctuary equipment by all area volunteers.

 • Ensure that only volunteers assigned to your area are allowed to enter and report to the volunteer coordinator if any individual attempts to enter a prohibited area.

-• Attend park meetings as directed by the Administrator or the Park President in Machia, and maintain a good level of communication with them.
+• Attend sanctuary meetings as directed by the Administrator or the Sanctuary President in Machia, and maintain a good level of communication with them.

 • Monitor the conduct and performance of all volunteers in the area and report to the Administrator or Volunteer Coordinator for any cause for concern or performance related issues.